 Debt is a tax above a certain level

 One of the main realizations I hope you have is that above a debt to income ratio of 1.5 to 1, student loan debt acts as a tax more than a debt.

 That’s because you can pay 10% of your income to your loans and be in good standing.
 If your debt to income ratio is low enough though, 10% of your income might be more than you’d pay under a Standard 10 Year plan.
 That means you’d be forced to pay back the debt in full over time.

 Dropping out of grad school is not without consequence.
 Paying a percentage of your income for as many as 25 years just because of a decision to go to school obviously stinks, especially if you’re left without additional earning capacity.

 That said, the downside might be an acceptable cost to bear.
 It depends on how strong you believe that you should drop out of your grad school program.
 If pursuing your coursework or doctoral programs leads to depression, then you want to re-evaluate.
 You don’t want to think “I’m stuck here for the rest of my life!”.

 Many borrowers use loan forgiveness to recover from grad school decisions

 Whether you’re thinking about leaving grad school or you’ve already done it, the federal government’s loan forgiveness options represent an excellent safety valve.

-We’ve had several clients complete veterinary, chiropractic, and other degree programs only to decide that they’d prefer to switch fields entirely and become a teacher.
-They’re on track to have their debt forgiven tax-free under the PSLF program, which does not require you to use your degree.
+We’ve had several clients complete veterinary, chiropractic, and other degree programs only to decide that they’d prefer to switch fields entirely and become a high school teacher.
+They’re on track to have their debt forgiven tax-free under the PSLF program, which does not require you to use your degree or credentials.